 Output

-In SIRIUS 6, the project space is stored in a singular .sirius file that is no longer human or machine-readable.
-This step was necessary to ensure performance for many of the new features and is in no way intended to “close off” results.
-Summaries can be written as usual using the GUI or CLI.
-Advanced information or intermediate results (e.g. predicted fingerprints) can be accessed using the new API.
+Since SIRIUS 6, the project space is stored in a singular .sirius file, which is not intended to be human or machine-readable.
+This change was implemented to ensure performance for many of the new features and is in no way intended to “close off” results.
+You can still generate summaries using the GUI or CLI.
+To access advanced information or intermediate results (e.g., predicted fingerprints) you can use the new API.

 Summary files